alexconst/alexconst.github.io/technical/packer.md

 % Packer -- a hands-on tutorial
-%
+% Alexandre Constantino
-%
+% 2016-01-08

 # What is Packer

 Packer is a tool for automating the creation of identical virtual machine images for multiple platforms from a single source configuration.
-It even allows the creation of multiple machine images in parallel.
+Allowing for the image creation process to execute in parallel for multiple machine images.
 Supported platforms include: AWS EC2 AMI, DigitalOcean, Docker, Google Compute Engine, OpenStack, Parallels, QEMU, VirtualBox, VMware.
 And the provisioning (ie: installation and configuration of software into the machine image) can be done using one or more of the supported configuration management tools: shell scripts, Ansible, Chef, Puppet, Salt.
 After an image is created it's possible to run a post-processor to better suite the desired intent, for example vSphere (to upload an image to an endpoint) or Vagrant (to convert the image into a valid Vagrant box).